-The connect service is design for easy integration - at the same time when the user retrieves the unique token they are also informed about the privacy policy [18] including what kind of user information the service collects, how to integrate the library into their system and the security measurements (e.g. subresource integrity [19]) are provided at service integration.
+The connect service is design for easy integration - at the same time when the user retrieves the unique token it is also informed about the privacy policy [18] including what kind of user information the service collects, how to integrate the library into their system and the security measurements (e.g. subresource integrity [19]) are provided at service integration.
 In addition, we provide a solution for managing cookie policies enabled by the Cookie Consent [20] API - providing a thorough description of how to use the API in combination with the Connect Service.
-This solution enables the visiting user to decide if they want the library their send activity information to the platform - disabling the functionality if they do not provide an active consent.
+This solution enables the visiting user to decide if it wants the library send its activity information to the platform - disabling the functionality if it does not provide an active consent.